theo-armour/2022/pages/philosophy-and-thinking/aphorisms-mantras.md

 ## Preface

+See post in EEL > Journal > Slogans that Sizzle

 I like aphorisms.
 Aphorisms are pithy observation that contains a general truth, such as, "if it ain't broke, don't fix it".
 An aphorisms is a short and simple way of expressing or referring to something longer or more complex.

 Aphorisms are useful in naming or representing mental models.
 They are like verbal icons - aural instead of visual